tor-iv/tor-iv/README.md

 ## About:
 - Currently Learning: React
-- 2021 Goals: Enjoy Life
+- 2021 Goals: Make something that makes my life just a little bit easier
 - Fun Fact: I love to do pottery in my freetime

 ## Languages: